-- (1) Mr. Behfar was appointed as the Company's Acting Chief Executive Officer and Executive Chairman on March 11, 2020, and as Chief Executive Officer and Chairman on September 16, 2020.
+(1) Mr. Behfar was appointed as the Company's Acting Chief Executive Officer and Executive Chairman on March 11, 2020, and as Chief Executive Officer and Chairman on September 16, 2020.
 Mr. Behfar tendered his resignation as Chief Executive Officer, Chairman of the Board of Directors and Director of the Company, effective as of September 22, 2021.
-This table includes compensation paid to Mr. Behfar from January 1, 2020 to March 11, 2020 as a non-employee director, and for the remainder of 2020 as an executive officer and director.
-Mr. Behfar received \$10.00 cash compensation earned in 2020.
-Starting January 1, 2021 until his resignation on September 22, 2021, he received a cash compensation of \$1.00 per month. - (2) Mr. Brown was Chief Executive Officer and Chairman of the Company from June 21, 2019 to March 11, 2020, Chief Technical Officer since March 11, 2020, and also Interim Chief Executive Officer since September 13, 2021. - (3) The amounts reported in the "Option Awards" column reflect the aggregate fair value of stock-based compensation awarded during the year computed in accordance with the provisions of FASB ASC Topic 718.
+This table includes compensation paid to Mr. Behfar from January 1, 2021 as an executive officer and director.
+From January 1, 2021 until his resignation on September 22, 2021, Mr. Behfar received a cash compensation of \$1.00 per month.

+- (2) Mr. Brown was Chief Executive Officer and Chairman of the Company from June 21, 2019 to March 11, 2020, Chief Technical Officer since March 11, 2020, and also Interim Chief Executive Officer from September 13, 2021 until April 18, 2022. - (3) The amounts reported in the "Option Awards" column reflect the aggregate fair value of stock-based compensation awarded during the year computed in accordance with the provisions of FASB ASC Topic 718.